 Please note that it is now a requirement that anyone over the age of 12, must wear a face mask during MCH consultations.
 You may choose to bring your own face mask, or you will be supplied with one at the consult.

-Please contact your local MCH service for local information on change of service delivery and remember the 24 hour MCH Line is always available on 132 229.
+Please contact your local MCH service for local information and remember the 24 hour MCH Line is always available on 132 229.

 Council's Resource Recovery Centres are open, excluding Scrap Shacks.
 Payment is by card only.